colinmcdonnell/VUE_STYLE_GUIDE/README.md

 ***Always avoid the following:***

-* **Styles should not be copied directly from the design comps**: These styles do not properly reflect what is necessary to achieve the desired UI.
+* **Styles should not be copied directly from the design comps**: These styles do not always properly reflect what is necessary to achieve the desired UI.
 Font sizes and hex values are usually the only usable styles provided from design comps.
 * **Use of `!important`**: This should only be used when overriding Bootstrap, Vuetify or any other UI framework.
 Even then... use with caution and avoid at all cost.
-* **Use of `float` property**: We use flexbox where floats are not necessary and can cause issues with flex display.
+* **Use of `float` property**: We should use flexbox where floats are not necessary and can cause issues with display.
 * **Custom Media Queries**: We should always rely on the breakpoints that our framework provides us.
 Here are [Vuetify's breakpoints](https://vuetifyjs.com/en/customization/breakpoints/) and [Bootstrap's breakpoints](https://getbootstrap.com/docs/4.0/layout/overview/).
 It's important to know the UI framework you are working with and only target their breakpoints.

 ***Reasons we use SCSS:***